Skip to content

 Introduction

-will also implement most of the generic UI and logic for IM.
-It generally does not provide more customized logic to facilitate redevelopment by other teams.
+3. Since the UI design of IM applications worldwide is very similar, this demo will also implement most of the generic UI and logic for IM.
+It generally does not provide more customized logic to facilitate customization by other teams.

 Due to the numerous design patterns for Flutter applications, many applications lack a unified design, resulting in multiple conflicting designs within a single application, making the architecture look very chaotic.